 By now we know from the CDC that the coronavirus is spread when an infected person coughs, sneezes, or talks in close proximity to someone else.

 That makes face-to-face meetings in the workplace a potential hazard if employers don’t take proper precautions.
 In addition to reconfiguring meeting rooms to move seats farther apart, they’ll need to limit room capacity.
-Room management software and Conference room scheduling displays make it easy to tighten capacity restrictions when there is a greater risk of COVID-19 or another contagious illness and ease them when the threat subsides.
+Meeting room management software and Conference room scheduling displays make it easy to tighten capacity restrictions when there is a greater risk of COVID-19 or another contagious illness and ease them when the threat subsides.

 Employees are using the workplace like a hotel now, and they need to be able to reserve rooms at a moment’s notice.
 Teem’s room booking software, along with the Teem mobile app, makes this easy.